SAAD-BEN/SAAD-BEN/README.md

 - 👋 Hi, I’m @SAAD-BEN
+- ✨ I am a junior Data Developper
+- 🌱 I’m currently part of the Data Developper program at @YouCode
-- 👀 I’m interested in IA/Machine learning and developping smart apps
+- 👀 I’m interested in IA/Machine learning and developping smart solutions
-- 🌱 I’m currently studying Data science and business intelligence
 - 📫 How to reach me : saad.bentaleb08@gmail.com

 <!---